-Nazarbaev Resigns As Kazakhstan's President; Was First Elected In 1991
+Nazarbayev Resigns As Kazakhstan's President; Was First Elected In 1991

 On Feb.
 21, Nazarbayev dismissed the entire Cabinet and reassembled it, amid a rising criticism of state officials that have been proven unable "to listen to listen to people's problems," according to Eurasianet.
 "No systematic work was done.
 The real incomes of the population have not increased.
 Spending on food as a share of the family budget is growing," Nazarbayev said at the time.

-Nazarbaev has been a dominant force in oil-rich Kazakhstan.
+Nazarbayev has been a dominant force in oil-rich Kazakhstan.
 He's also often been accused of abusing human rights and of using autocratic methods to maintain control, amass power and influence elections.

-And then there's the cult of personality Nazarbaev has developed in the former Soviet Central Asian republic.
+And then there's the cult of personality Nazarbayev has developed in the former Soviet Central Asian republic.
 Kazakhstan celebrates holidays on both the president's birthday and on the anniversary of his first election, for instance.
-And in 2006, Nazarbaev changed the lyrics to his country's national anthem.
+And in 2006, Nazarbayev changed the lyrics to his country's national anthem.

 In 2017, one of the main streets in the former capital of Kazakhstan, the city of Almaty, has been renamed after him.

-Nazarbaev is the only president Kazakhstan has ever known.
+Nazarbayev is the only president Kazakhstan has ever known.
 He first rose to authority in the 1980s as a Communist Party official under the Soviet regime, which appointed him president shortly before the U.S.S.R.'s collapse.
 In 1991, his presidency was affirmed by an election in which he took nearly 100 percent of the vote.

-Since taking power, Nazarbaev has steadily won five new terms, with lopsided results: In each of his last two elections, the perennial incumbent won at least 95 percent of the vote.
+Since taking power, Nazarbayev has steadily won five new terms, with lopsided results: In each of his last two elections, the perennial incumbent won at least 95 percent of the vote.
 During his tenure, Kazakhstan has gradually shifted the terms in office for the presidency.
 The terms were once for seven years; that changed in 2007, when the term was shortened to five years.

-Nazarbaev won his last election in 2015 — a vote that was shifted one year early, in a move that has been a hallmark of the presidency's decades in office.
+Nazarbayev won his last election in 2015 — a vote that was shifted one year early, in a move that has been a hallmark of the presidency's decades in office.